ThamerMahmoud/Firewall-Policy-Manager/README.md

  Download all the files

-Update the "FWList.csv" file with your firewall IPs, Names at the below template using any editor
+Update the "FWList.csv" file with your firewall IPs and Names using the below template using any editor

 ## For Juniper SRX